wkasdorp/forest-2-domains/README.md

 Apparently the DNS service is not stable enough directly after installation to support this module.
 I added a wait loop to solve this issue.

-This template does not support Windows Server 2008
-R2.
-While the standard Azure image VM image for 2008 R2 supports DSC now, it is still highly limited in which modules work or not.
-This is almost undocumented, but the short version is that almost nothing worked for 2008 R2 so I had to give it up.

 ### Update October 2017